61.3 F

 His administration has enacted several measures to reinforce these rights, including executive orders that require parents to be notified about drug overdoses and make mask-wearing optional.

-The also adopted legislation mandating that parents be informed about sexually explicit instructional materials in school libraries.
+The governor also adopted legislation mandating that parents be informed about sexually explicit instructional materials in school libraries.
 Additionally, a proposal was put forward to require schools to notify parents if a student wishes to change their name, nickname or pronouns as listed in official records.

-However, last week, Youngkin proposed an amendment to a bill backed by Democrats, which mandates school boards to send annual notifications to parents regarding the safe storage of prescription and firearms.
+However, last week, Youngkin proposed an amendment to a bill backed by Democrats, which mandates school boards to send annual notifications to parents regarding the safe storage of prescription drugs and firearms.

 His amendment could derail the proposal, as it would require schools to notify at least one parent if a student seeks help from a social worker regarding their gender identity, and gain parental permission before any further action is taken.